yourselfhosted/slash/docs/getting-started/collections.md

 ## What Problems Does It Solve?

-Slash Collections tackle the challenge of efficiently managing and organizing related Shortcuts.
+Monotreme Collections tackle the challenge of efficiently managing and organizing related Shortcuts.
 By grouping Shortcuts into Collections, you can create a more structured and accessible workflow.
 This makes it easier to find, access, and share information based on specific themes or projects.

 ## How to Use Collections